NCSU-SE-Spring-17/SE-17-S/ApproachThree/README.md

 -- Edit or update profile

--- Aproach 3 for team building(up coming...)
+-- Aproach 3 for team building

+-- Config teams